microsoft/types-publisher/README.md

 For FTP credentials, ask Andy or reset them by going to https://ms.portal.azure.com → types-publisher → Quick Start → Reset deployment credentials.
 You can also download a ZIP using the azure-cli command `azure site log download`.
 The most useful logs are in LogFiles/Application.

+## Testing Azure

+Instead of waiting for someone to push to DefinitelyTyped, you should test out your new deployment by running `npm run make-production-server-run`, which will trigger a full build .